When Should I Fertilize My Lawn in Kansas City?

 To avoid overfertilization, it's important to follow proper fertilization guidelines and use appropriate amounts of fertilizer based on the type of plant, soil conditions, and other factors.
 Regular soil testing can also help you monitor nutrient levels in your soil and make informed decisions about fertilizer application.

-How Do I know if My Grass Needs Fertilizer?
+How Do I Know if My Grass Needs Fertilizer?

 There are a few signs that your grass may need fertilizer.
 If your lawn looks yellow or patchy, has a thin growth, or if you see bare spots, it may be time to fertilize.
 A soil test can also tell you if your lawn is deficient in any nutrients and if fertilizer is needed.